Skip to content

 Definition

 A world model is an AI system that learns an internal representation of how an environment behaves, so it can predict the consequences of actions and plan ahead rather than only predicting the next token or pixel.
-Instead of reacting purely to immediate input, an agent equipped with a world model can simulate possible futures internally — "imagining" outcomes — and choose actions accordingly.
-The term entered machine learning through Schmidhuber's work around 1990 and was popularized for deep learning by Ha and Schmidhuber's 2018 paper.
+Instead of reacting purely to immediate input, an agent equipped with a world model can simulate possible futures internally — “imagining” outcomes — and choose actions accordingly.
+The term entered machine learning through Schmidhuber's work around 1990 and was popularized for deep learning by Ha and Schmidhuber's 2018 paper, which trained an agent partly inside its own learned dream of the environment.

 How it differs from a language model

 A large language model is trained to predict the next token in text.
-A world model is trained to predict the next state of an environment given an action, capturing dynamics like physics, object interactions, and causality.
-The distinction has become a major research fault line: some researchers argue that next-token prediction alone cannot yield robust reasoning, and that genuine understanding requires models that build structured representations of the world and its rules.
+A world model is trained to predict the next state of an environment given an action, capturing dynamics such as physics, object interactions, and cause and effect.
+The distinction has become a major research fault line.
+Some researchers argue that next-token prediction alone cannot yield robust reasoning, and that genuine understanding requires models that build structured representations of the world and its rules.
+Others counter that a sufficiently capable text predictor may learn an implicit world model as a side effect of compressing everything humans have written about the world.
+Both camps agree the disagreement is empirical rather than philosophical: it will be settled by what these systems can and cannot reliably do.

 The JEPA direction

 One prominent line, associated with Yann LeCun, proposes the Joint Embedding Predictive Architecture (JEPA), which predicts missing information in an abstract representation space rather than reconstructing raw pixels or words.
 The aim is to learn the meaningful, predictable structure of the world while ignoring unpredictable surface detail — producing agents that can plan rather than merely autocomplete.
-This is positioned by its advocates as a path beyond the limits of today's language-model-centric systems.
+By working in a learned latent space, a JEPA-style model avoids wasting capacity on rendering every texture and shadow exactly, and instead spends it on the parts of the future that are actually decidable from the present.
+That focus on prediction in representation space, rather than pixel space, is what its advocates believe unlocks planning.

-World models are frequently contrasted with the foundation models behind today's chatbots, and the debate over whether scaling text prediction yields true understanding connects to questions about emergent abilities.
+World models are frequently contrasted with the foundation models behind today's chatbots, and the debate over whether scaling text prediction yields true understanding connects to questions about emergent abilities and the abrupt learning transitions seen in grokking.

 In Simple Terms